ugurcancetin/Design-Patterns-Java8/Structural DPs/Adapter-DP/readMe.md

 * Using adapter design pattern we make this existing object work with client by adapting the object to client's expected interface.
 * This pattern is also called as wrapper as it "wraps" existing object.

+## Implementation Considerations

+* How much work the adapter does depends upon the difference between target interface and object being adapted.
+If method arguments are same or similar adapter has very less work to do.
+* Using class adapter "allows" you to override some of the adaptee;s behaviour.
+But this has to be avoided as you end up with adapter that behaves differently than adaptee.
+Fixing defects is not easy anymore!!
+* Using object adapter allows you to potentially change the adaptee object to one of its subclasses.
+* In java a "class adapter" may not be possible if both target and adaptee are concrete classes.
+In such cases the object adapter is the only solution.
+Also since there is private inheritance in Java, it's better to stick with object adapter.
+* A class adapter is also called as a two way adapter, since it can stand in for both tge target interface and for the adaptee.
+That's we can use object of adapter where either target interface is expected as well as where an adaptee object is expected.

 ## Adapter Pattern UML Diagram

 ![Factory Method UML](https://github.com/ugurcancetin/Design-Patterns-Java8/blob/master/Structural%20DPs/Adapter-DP/adapter-dp.PNG)